Skin improvement

 The skin is important!

-The skin is the largest organ of the human body.
-In larger adults, it can cover up to 2 m².
-It also plays a vital role in keeping us healthy.
-Among other things, the skin regulates body temperature, allows us to feel pain, cold, warmth, touch, vibrations and itchiness, and prevents fluids and blood from leaving the body.
+The skin is the largest organ of the human body and, in adults, can cover up to 2 m².
+It plays a vital role in maintaining overall health.
+The skin helps regulate body temperature, allows us to feel pain, cold, heat, touch, vibration and itching, and acts as a barrier to prevent fluid and blood loss.

 Structure of the skin

-The skin has three main layers.
-The top layer is the epidermis.
-This is made up of two parts: the horny layer and the basal layer.
-These layers provide protection, strength, and help produce new skin cells.
-Cells in the horny layer gradually die and are constantly replaced by fresh ones.
-This renewal process continues throughout your life.
+The skin consists of three main layers.
+The outer layer is the epidermis, which is made up of the stratum corneum (outer layer) and the basal layer.
+These layers provide protection and strength, and are responsible for producing new skin cells.
+Cells in the outer layer gradually shed and are continuously replaced by new ones throughout life.

 The second layer is the dermis.
-Here, collagen and elastin are key for firmness and elasticity.
-The dermis also contains nerves, blood vessels, lymph nodes and sebaceous (oil) glands.
-It supplies nutrients to the epidermis.
-The sebaceous glands keep the skin supple and protect it from drying out.
+This layer contains collagen and elastin, which contribute to the skin’s firmness and elasticity.
+It also includes nerves, blood vessels, lymph vessels and sebaceous (oil) glands.
+The dermis supplies nutrients to the epidermis, while the sebaceous glands help keep the skin supple and protect it from drying out.

 The third layer is the subcutis (subcutaneous tissue).
-This sits beneath the skin and protects the tendons, muscles and organs underneath.
+This lies beneath the skin and cushions the underlying tendons, muscles and organs.
 It mainly consists of fat and blood vessels.
-The fat acts as insulation and also serves as an energy reserve.
+The fat provides insulation and serves as an energy reserve.

 Skin ageing

-From around the age of 25–30, skin renewal begins to slow down.
-The first wrinkles appear and the skin starts to lose firmness, as both the epidermis and dermis become thinner.
-Collagen and elastin production decreases, and small bumps or pigmentation marks may also develop as signs of ageing.
+From around the age of 25 to 30, the skin’s natural renewal process begins to slow down.
+Early signs of ageing, such as fine lines, may appear, and the skin gradually loses firmness as both the epidermis and dermis become thinner.
+Collagen and elastin production decreases, and pigmentation changes may also develop over time.

 Search, compare and book

-• Injectables – specific treatments such as skin boosters, Profhilo and Sculptra encourage new collagen and elastin production.
-Hyaluronic acid can also provide hydration.
+-Injectables – treatments such as skin boosters, Profhilo and Sculptra are designed to stimulate collagen and elastin production.
+Hyaluronic acid-based treatments may also help improve hydration.

-• Effective at-home skincare – high-quality products help maintain and enhance results.
+-At-home skincare – consistent use of suitable, high-quality products can help maintain results.

 When should you start improving your skin?